dkull/alt_llr/README.md

 Also, it is important to note that this software and Jean Penné's software (LLR64 http://jpenne.free.fr/index2.html) do (almost) exactly the same thing, using the same libraries.
 So there is no performance gains to be had - we both rely on the speed of the GWNum library.
 LLR64 is probably faster in many cases (possibly due to using C/GCC or some other magic), even though it uses error checking.
 But I have noticed that RPT is a smidge faster when using larger k's in threaded mode.

 k and n are currently limited to unsigned 32 bit values (~4.29Bil) for arbitrary reasons.
 I don't see a need for supporting larger values.
+As Riesel states in his paper (Prime Numbers and Computer Methods for Factorization p126 [2012]) this condition must hold: 2^n > 4k for the test to work.
+This software does currently not notify you if this condition does not hold.

 What this project is
 --------------------